Scarabol/rock-raiders-web/README.md

 ### Vehicles Milestone (v0.5.0)

+- Fix raider not shown as driver in tunnel scout
 - Introduce waiting lists for vehicles
 - Add pricing for vehicles
 - Add range checks to jobs, such that raider mount vehicles earlier and place down materials on buildings sites earlier (better check position of material)
-- Remove default driver skill from raiders
 - Auto train raider to man vehicles
-- Make raider unselectable as driver
-- Implement beam up for vehicles
 - Raider sometimes sitting wrong way around in vehicles
 - Walker digger not loaded correctly or at least the upgrades
+- Make vehicles work
+- Activity of upgrades should be synced (for example walker diggers engines)

 ### Near (v0.6.0)